 If you're in the Direct Selling industry in Australia, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.

-Direct selling is the marketing of consumer goods directly to consumers, generally in their homes or the homes of others, at their workplace and other places away from permanent retail locations.
-Direct selling occurs in two primary ways: -one-to-one basis (usually by prior arrangement a demonstration is given by a direct seller to a customer) or -party-plan basis (selling through explanation and demonstration of products to a group of prospective customers by a direct seller usually in the home of a host(ess) who invites other persons for this purpose).
-The prime example of a one-to-one method is Avon.
-Tupperware is famous for its party-plan method.
-Direct selling of services - such as insurance, telecoms, other utilities, financial services - are excluded.See All of Our Definitions
+Direct selling is the marketing of consumer goods directly to consumers, generally in their homes or the homes of others, at their workplace, and other places away from permanent retail locations.
+Direct selling occurs in two primary ways: On a one-to-one basis (usually by prior arrangement a demonstration is given by a direct seller to a customer) or on a party-plan basis (selling through explanation and demonstration of products to a group of prospective customers by a direct seller usually in the home of a host(ess) who invites other persons for this purpose).
+Avon stands as a prime example of a direct seller using one-to-one selling, whereas Tupperware is famous for its party-plan method.
+Direct selling of services - such as insurance, telecoms, other utilities, and financial services - are excluded.See All of Our Definitions

 This report originates from Passport, our Direct Selling research and analysis database.